MrAbhishekSolanki/McDonalds-Nutritional-Analysis/README.md

 3. Ensure you have the necessary dependencies installed (e.g., pandas, matplotlib, seaborn).
 4. Run the cells in the notebook to execute the analysis.

-## Key Findings
-Upon doing this analysis I come to find out that,
--
 ## Dependencies/Libraries used
 - Pandas, Matplotlib, Seaborn